midnightntwrk/midnight-template-repo/CONTRIBUTING.md

 // limitations under the License.
 ```

-Where this is not possible, a `LICENSE.md` file in the same directory is required.
+Where this is not possible, a copy of the Apache 2.0 license or the repository's top-level LICENSE file in the same directory is required

 ## Support and Communication: